 When you want to save money on fuel, use a...

 With solar ovens, you won’t need to store or spend money on fuel.
 You’ll also have the peace of mind knowing that food never burns in a solar cooker, and you also won’t have to worry about dangerous fumes.
-If you’re interested in having a fuel-free backup option, consider the GoSun Go Portable Solar Oven.
-It’s an affordable and lightweight option that allows you to cook a meal in as little as 20 minutes.
+Before you use your solar stove, however, make sure to spend some time researching and practicing how to use it.

 When you want to cook indoors, or more discreetly, use an...